Cathedral Cove walking track is now OPEN.

 Cathedral Cove is named after the amazing rock archway located on the beach in the Te Whanganui-A-Hei (The Big Bay of Hei) Marine Reserve.
 The area receives around 200,000 visitors per year.

-The walking track is closed for the 2023/24 summer season due to track damage and slips.
-You can visit Cathedral Cove by boat or kayak and land on the beach from 1st September 2023.
-If landing at Cathedral Cove DO NOT stand close to the cliffs or underneath the famous archway as there is a high risk of rockfall.
-Here is a list of the best tours in the area as well as the latest updates from the Department of Conservation:
+You can visit Cathedral Cove by walking 45min, boat or kayak.
+When going to Cathedral Cove DO NOT stand close to the cliffs or pause underneath the famous archway as there is a high risk of rockfall.

 The Trail